 We didn't say anything.

-And I have to say that um Bill Clinton was totally wrong using his power, his marriage and and committing adultery also wrong, but that is between them in my opinion.
+And I have to say that Bill Clinton was totally wrong using his power, his marriage and committing adultery, also wrong, but that is between them, in my opinion.

-And the reason that I say that is I I'm definitely noticing, especially in politics, um, that you know, we look, you just said Sean, you looked into the eyes of the accusers of Bill Clinton and you believe them.
+And the reason that I say that is I'm definitely noticing, especially in politics, that, you know, we look, you just said, Sean, you looked into the eyes of the accusers of Bill Clinton and you believe them.

 Have you looked into the eyes of the accusers of Donald Trump?

-And would you could you even believe them because he's your candidate and you still have a lot of people?
+And could you even believe them because he's your candidate and you started to do that?

 I interviewed women.

-Hang on, I interviewed women that were on the top fold article in the New York Times and they contradicted the New York Times story.
+I interviewed women that were in the top fold article in the New York Times, and they contradicted the New York Times story.

 They said the New York Times embellished and took out of context what they said.